-The Department of War recently denied a Freedom of Information Act (FOIA) request filed by The Black Vault that sought emails mentioning “Immaculate Constellation” involving Maj.
+The Department of War recently responded to a Freedom of Information Act (FOIA) request filed by The Black Vault that sought emails referencing the so-called “Immaculate Constellation” program, attributed to Maj.
 Gen. Derek J. O’Malley.
-The agency refused to conduct even a basic search, citing that the Special Access Program by that name does not exist and therefore would yield no responsive records.
-This stance is unusual, as FOIA obligations generally require agencies to search for records based on the request's language, regardless of the alleged program’s factual validity.
+The agency declined to conduct any search, citing the position that the program does not exist and therefore no responsive records could be found.
+This decision stands in contrast to standard FOIA practice, where agencies typically conduct searches regardless of the veracity of the subject matter.

 Source: The Black Vault